alexeyqian/minos/README.md

 ## Second Stage: Load
 loader.asm, compiled to bin format.
-Loader.bin is Loaded by boot at address: 0x90100, entry point is at: 0x90100. the address range: 0x90099 down to 0x90000 (0x100, 256bytes) is reserved as loader's stack space. loader's ebp/esp points to 0x90099 and grow down to 0x90000.
-Start to prepare everything for kernel, then transfer control to kernel entry point.
+Loader.bin is Loaded by boot at address: 0x90000, entry point is at: 0x90000. loader statck is located at: enf of loader.bin in memory + 1K Start to prepare everything for kernel, then transfer control to kernel entry point.
 ### Stack Info
-- Real Mode: SS: 0x9000, BP and SP: 0x100, so stack at: 0x9000:0x100 (= 0x90100 physical address)
+- Real Mode: SS: 0x9000, BP and SP: end of loader + 1K
-- Protected Mode: SS: data_selector, EBP and ESP: end of loader.bin in memory + 1K reserved stack space (= 0x90100 + size of loader.bin + 1K)
+- Protected Mode: SS: data_selector, EBP and ESP: end of loader.bin in memory + 1K

-so in total: loader is using: loader.bin (start from 0x90100 + size) + loader stack space (256 bytes) It prepares:
+so in total: loader is using: size of loader.bin + 1K stack space in memory

+It prepares:
 - get memory size
 - get memory map